lazywithclass/emacs-nav/README.md

 emacs-nav: simple file-system navigation
 ========================================

-Fork of the Emacs mode for filesystem navigation tweaked for my needs

 Nav is a lightweight solution for Emacs users who want something like TextMate's file browser, or the Eclipse project view.
 Unlike these two, Nav only shows the contents of a single directory at a time.
 Nav